FactoryBoy/factory_boy/docs/fuzzy.rst

 .. class:: FuzzyText(length=12, chars=string.ascii_letters, prefix='')

-    The :class:`FuzzyText` fuzzer yields random strings beginning with the given :attr:`prefix`, followed by :attr:`length` charactes chosen from the :attr:`chars` character set,
+    The :class:`FuzzyText` fuzzer yields random strings beginning with the given :attr:`prefix`, followed by :attr:`length` characters chosen from the :attr:`chars` character set,
     and ending with the given :attr:`suffix`.